JuanCarss/gitradar/README.md

 #### Terraform

-Within its folder (infra/terraform) launch the compose file with the init command followed by another launch of the compose file with the apply command to build the infrastructure: docker-compose run --rm terraform init docker-compose run --rm terraform apply --auto-approve
+Within terraform folder (infra/terraform) launch the compose file with the init command followed by another launch of the compose file with the apply command to build the infrastructure: docker-compose run --rm terraform init docker-compose run --rm terraform apply --auto-approve